Ramsey numbers of ordered graphs: Introduction

-To study the asymptotic growth of ordered Ramsey numbers, we introduce {\em ordering schemes} for some classes of hypergraphs.
-An ordering scheme is a particular rule for ordering the vertices of the hypergraphs consistently in the whole class.
-For example, a $k$-uniform {\em monotone hyperpath} $(P^k_n,\lhd_{mon})$ is a $k$-uniform hypergraph with vertices $v_1 \lhd_{mon} \ldots \lhd_{mon} v_n$ and $n-k+1$ edges, each consisting of $k$ consecutive vertices; see Figure~\ref{figMonPath} for an example.
-Throughout the paper we use a symbol $\lhd$ instead of $\prec$ to emphasize the fact that the vertex ordering follows some ordering scheme.
+To study the asymptotic growth of ordered Ramsey numbers, we introduce \emph{ordering schemes} for some classes of graphs.
+An ordering scheme is a particular rule for ordering the vertices of the graphs consistently in the whole class.
+For example, a \emph{monotone path} $(P_n,\lhd_{mon})$ is an ordered graph with vertices $v_1 \lhd_{mon} \dots \lhd_{mon} v_n$ and $n-1$ edges, each consisting of two consecutive vertices.
+Throughout the paper we use the symbol $\lhd$ instead of $\prec$ to emphasize the fact that the vertex ordering follows some ordering scheme.

-For an ordered graph $(G,\prec)$, we say that a vertex $v$ of $G$ is to the {\em left\/} ({\em right\/}, respectively) of a subset $U$ of vertices of $G$ if $v$ precedes (is preceded by, respectively) every vertex of $U$ in $\prec$.
-More generally, for two subsets $U$ and $W$ of vertices of $G$, we say that $U$ is {\em to the left of $W$\/} and $W$ is {\em to the right of $U$} if every vertex of $U$ precedes every vertex of $W$ in $\prec$.
+For an ordered graph $(G,\prec)$, we say that a vertex $v$ of $G$ is to the \emph{left} (\emph{right}) of a subset $U$ of vertices of $G$ if $v$ precedes (is preceded by, respectively) every vertex of $U$ in $\prec$.
+More generally, for two subsets $U$ and $W$ of vertices of $G$, we say that $U$ is \emph{to the left of $W$} and $W$ is \emph{to the right of $U$} if every vertex of $U$ precedes every vertex of $W$ in $\prec$.
+We say that a subset $I$ of vertices of $G$ is an \emph{interval} if for every pair of vertices $u$ and $v$ of $I$ such that $u\prec v$, every vertex $w$ of $G$ satisfying $u\prec w\prec v$ is contained in $I$.